-4. GENERAL BOTANY.-A study of the structure and reproduction of typical plants from all phyla with special emphasis on the flowering plants.
+4. GENERAL BOTANY.-A study of the structure and reproduction of typical plants from all phyla, with special emphasis on the flowering plants.

-typical plants from all phyla, with special emphasis on the flowering plants.
 Considerable time in the Spring is given to the collection and study of local flora.
 Elective for Sophomores.